valiant9191/Hackathon/README.md

 This is a Hackathon peoject of 24 hours.
-We tried to help people from another time, now they can find any artist from our database and order a new fresque from Leonardo or a portrait of their fmaily!
+We tried to help people from another time, now they can find any artist from our database and order a new fresque from Leonardo or a portrait of their family!

-# Explore hostory of Atr!
+# Explore history of Art!

 # Our Team